 The Reality: The cutoff is unreliable.
 Users frequently wake up to dead cars because the kit keeps sipping power long after it should have stopped.

-“My A229 Pro drained my car battery while the car was off (over 2 days) and the dashcam was in parking mode despite being set to a 12.4 V cutoff point with the HK4 Kit… The dashcam shouldn’t be still taking power after the 12.4 V cutoff is hit, but clearly it is somehow.”
+“My A229 Plus drained my car battery while the car was off (over 2 days) and the dashcam was in parking mode despite being set to a 12.4 V cutoff point with the HK4 Kit… The dashcam shouldn’t be still taking power after the 12.4 V cutoff is hit, but clearly it is somehow.”
 1

 The Verdict: